×

 Do you need to know the date that they came into that index?

 That’s correct.
 And out, and back in again.
 Some stocks come in and out of an index a number of times.
 For example, Regis Resources is one such stock that came into the top one hundred in the Australian market and then it’s gone out again as it fell away.
 So if we’re trading a specific universe then that’s important.
 We want to ensure that we have that information, and it is available.
 We use a data provider that makes that available and it’s very beneficial.
-There are only certain software packages such as RealTest that can cope with delisted data as well, and it does become quite technical, because there are a few other bits and pieces in a programming code that you actually have to put into place to ensure that those stocks are removed at the right time.
+There are only certain software packages that can cope with delisted data as well, and it does become quite technical, because there are a few other bits and pieces in a programming code that you actually have to put into place to ensure that those stocks are removed at the right time.

-We use a very high quality data provider and we’ve used them for a long time – Norgate Data.
+We use a very high quality data provider and we’ve used them for a long time – Premium Data.
 It’s not overly expensive.
 There are a number of data suppliers out there but the people that we use are exceptional.
 We constantly track our real time trading against our simulated performance, on a week to week basis.
 So we know that the data is doing what it’s supposed to do.

 If you’re going to be a serious trader then you really can’t skimp on things like data.
 It’s an old saying that I have.
 “Do you want to make money, or you want to save money?
 If you want to make money you’ve got to make a conscious decision to choose quality data, quality systems, quality software.
 If you want to save money, then maybe you can get away with using free yahoo data.
 If you have a bad data point or you have non adjusted data etc you may end up with a trading error that will cost significantly more than the cost of buying and acquiring good quality data.